Article originally published on February 2, 2021.

 You may have grown up hearing people say, “Don’t forget to take your vitamins.”
 So you probably already know that vitamins have many different benefits at every stage of our lives.
-COVID-19 has put a spotlight on all the variety of ways we can protect ourselves from sickness, such as social distancing, wearing face coverings and exploring the best ways to boost our immune system.
-Studies are ongoing about the true connection between vitamins and prevention of COVID-19 infection.
-Here are a few things that we do know about certain vitamins, many of which are found in the food we eat every day, and the role these play in protecting our body and living well:
+Now more than ever, COVID-19 has put a spotlight on all the variety of ways we can protect ourselves from sickness, including the best ways to boost our immune system.
+Here are a few things to know about certain vitamins, many of which are found in the food we eat every day, and the role these play in protecting our body and living well:

 Vitamin C –Vitamin C has many benefits.
 It helps the immune system function properly to protect our bodies from disease and can lower the risk of lung, breast and colon cancer, as well as cardiovascular disease and cataracts.
 It makes collagen, which helps heal wounds, and improves iron absorption of certain plant-based foods we eat.
 Vitamin C acts as an antioxidant that helps protect cells from damage caused by free radicals, which are compounds found during the development of oxygen.

 Vitamin C is best found in fruits and vegetables, such as citrus fruits and their juices, red and green peppers, kiwifruit, broccoli, strawberries, cantaloupe, baked potatoes and tomatoes.
 Eating a wide variety of fruit and vegetables will help you get the recommended amount of Vitamin C. Remember that Vitamin C content can be reduced if foods are cooked, so it is best to eat these fruits and vegetables raw to absorb the full benefit.